mk7652/cse15l-lab-reports/labreport1.md

 ## Commands

-After you have successfully input your password, and your terminal looks like the first image, you may now start typing in some commands.
-Some commands which I typed in are `ls`, which tells you what is in a certian driectory and if nothing is typed after the command it is what is in the current directory, `cd`, which is change directory and if nothing is typed after the command it goes to the home directory, `pwd`, which shows the current working directory, and `cat`, which conactinates.
+After you have successfully input your password you may now start typing in some commands.
+Some commands which I typed in are:
+- `ls`: this tells you what is in a certian driectory and if nothing is typed after the command it is what is in the current directory.
+- `cd`: this is change directory and if nothing is typed after the command it goes to the home directory.
+- `pwd`: this shows the current working directory.
+- `cat`: this conactinates the given arguments.
+- `ssh`: this switches your terminal to running commands on another computer.
+- `scp`: this copies files from one computer to another.
+Its format looks like `<file1> <username>@<servername>:<path>` and you can include as many files as you want.

 An example of some of these commands in use is displayed in the image below.

 ![Image](CSE15LSS3.png)